 “I have a skewed view of thin top lines because I can go back into our archives and look at some super skinny stuff,” says Pergande.
 “The thing with blades, top lines tend to look thinner in real life versus what you see in a photo because photos tend to show all the surfaces in perfect light and perfect conditions.
-Outdoors, sunline tends to thin things out a little.”
+Outdoors, sunlight tends to thin things out a little.”

 Steele was very much hands-on with the development of the Staff Model.
 Pergande says as a Tour player, Steele was particularly concerned about the transition from the hosel to the top line.